(Chris Vickers' CG above - click on logo to see Chet's signature)

 - by Palmer Moore

 I don't play guitar well enough to teach a lot of guitar, but this is one lick that I play that I get asked to explain a lot.
-I "borrowed" the lick from a great album by one of our "stars", but I'm not supposed to mention his name on my web site.
+I "borrowed" the lick from a great album by the late great Paul Yandell.
 It's a Reed like syncopated backward three fanger roll (his claw thing) working the downward melody out of these two basic forms (these were a bear for me to stretch when I first started playing them):

 (left hand shape - (3)(2)(1)(4)